StevenMayher/432-2022/classes/class08/README.md

 # 432 Class 08: 2022-02-03 is cancelled due to weather.

-Class is cancelled.
-No Zoom, no in-person.
-We will next meet on 2022-02-08 for what we'll call Class 09.
+432 Class on 2022-02-03 is cancelled.
+No Zoom, no in-person and no TA office hours.
+We will next meet on Tuesday 2022-02-08.
 TA office hours will resume on Friday 2022-02-04 and all deadlines (including Lab 2 on Monday) remain unchanged.

-Below is the original plan for Class 08, and we'll revise later sessions to accommodate this material before we meet next Tuesday.
+Below is the original plan for Class 08 in case you are interested, and we'll revise later sessions to accommodate this material before we meet next Tuesday.

 Thanks!